Five South Submission Guidelines for Writers with Visual Challenges. If you encounter any issues with submitting, email email@example.com

 Five South does not discriminate.
 We love all people and all people have stories to tell.
 We want ugly stuff, beautiful stuff.
 Stuff that has a point and makes you think.
 A good story makes you feel.
 A good writer knows the difference between mystery and obscurity.
 While we want to remain an open (safe space) for all writers, we will not publish material that is outright hateful.
 We’re open to all genres as long as it’s your best work.

-Five South accepts unsolicited submissions of short fiction, flash fiction, and poetry for the digital biannual via Submittable.
+Five South accepts unsolicited submissions of short fiction, flash fiction, and poetry for the digital biannual via our submission manager.

 We accept all genres, but will not even remotely consider: hate, pornography, or pedophilia.